Latest Updates*

 Canadian nationals with military, defense, police, or security backgrounds (serving or retired), or those holding official/diplomatic passports, are not eligible for e-Visa.

-What the tourist visa covers
+What the e-Tourist Visa covers

-Recreation and sightseeing, casual visits to meet friends or relatives, short-term yoga programmes, short-term courses on local languages, music, dance, arts & crafts, cooking, or medicine (non-certificated, not exceeding 6 months), voluntary work of short duration (maximum one month, no monetary compensation), and medical treatment including treatment under Indian systems of medicine.
+Recreation and sightseeing, casual visits to friends or relatives, short-term yoga programmes, short-term courses on local languages, music, dance, arts and crafts, cooking, or medicine (non-certificated, not exceeding 6 months), voluntary work of short duration (maximum one month, no monetary compensation), and medical treatment including treatment under Indian systems of medicine.

-What it does not cover
+What the e-Tourist Visa does not cover

 The following categories are not eligible for e-Tourist Visa and must apply through an Indian Mission: